buj201/RepCRec/README.md

 ### end requests

-The end requests either lead `ReadWriteTransactions` to commit or to abort.
+The end requests either causes a `ReadWriteTransaction` to commit or to abort.
-If they commit, the `SiteManagers` write the `ReadWriteTransactions` after-image, and snapshot the commit by writing to disk.
+If it commits, the `SiteManagers` write the `ReadWriteTransaction`'s after-image, and snapshot the commit by writing to disk.
 Regardless of whether or not the `Transaction` commits or aborts, the `SiteManagers` drop the `Transaction` from their `LockTable` and waits-for subgraph.